 A study conducted by Workfront revealed that 80% of marketing professionals feel overloaded and understaffed.
 The number two specific problem identified was “Juggling all your work to get it done in a 40-hr week.”

-While this study was released two years ago, feeling overworked and overwhelmed isn’t limited to marketing professionals and hasn’t slowed down.
+While this study was released a few years ago, feeling overworked and overwhelmed isn’t limited to marketing professionals and hasn’t slowed down.

 I’m not alone in having these moments.
 Neither are you.